 Your child will be examined carefully and some blood and tissue samples may be taken to try and establish a cause of death.
 Someone from the hospital team should offer you some keepsakes, this can be a lock of hair, handprints or footprints.
 You can also ask for a family photograph to be taken.
 If you haven’t been offered this service, please ask the hospital or ask us to facilitate these services for you.

 Please do not feel that you need to leave the hospital in a hurry.
 You can spend as much time with your child as you need.
 All hospitals will have specially trained bereavement staff to help, and some have a bereavement suite so that you can spend more time with your child.
 Leaving hospital without your baby will be very difficult, make sure that you have someone with you to offer support, this can be a family member or friend.

 The hospital will have a chaplaincy team that will be of great help to you.
-However do not feel you have to use this service.
+However, do not feel you have to use this service.
 You can speak to any minister you wish.
-If you have religion, your church will be able to offer support.
+If you are religious your church will be able to offer support.
 We can also put you in contact with ministers from any or no religion.

 The Post-Mortem Examination.